Skip to main content

 • A green (happy) face means that the tool has successfully reached the coverage target.

 • An orange face means that the tool could not reach the coverage target with the original candidate BS list.
-To meet the coverage requirements, additional base station candidates must be included in the input CSV file to cover the remaining white spots.
+To meet the coverage requirements, additional base station candidates must be provided to a follow-up simulation in order to cover the remaining white spots.

 tip